- Open Access

 Electronic supplementary material

-Additional file 1: pH optimum of A. chroococcum crude PO preparation towards oxidation of ABTS.
+Additional file 1: A. chroococcum crude PO preparation towards oxidation of ABTS.
 Relative activities of A. chroococcum crude PO preparation in different buffers ranging from pH 1 to 7.5 monitored due to the oxidation of 1 mM ABTS.
 Substrate oxidation in pH ranging from 1 to 3 was examined using maleate buffer, whereas activities from pH 3.5 to 6 were monitored in sodium acetate buffer (100 mM) and pH 6 to 7.5 in 100 mM phosphate-citrate buffer.
 (DOC 30 KB)

-Additional file 2: Thermal stability of A. chroococcum PO comprised in crude extracts monitored with ABTS and 2,6-DMP.
+Additional file 2: A. chroococcum PO comprised in crude extracts monitored with ABTS and 2,6-DMP.
 Thermal stability determined with ABTS (filled square) and 2,6-DMP (filled triangle), with samples pre-incubated for 30 minutes in NAc buffer (100 mM, pH 5) at temperatures ranging from 25-50°C. Error bars refer to standard deviation by means of four replicates.
 (DOC 26 KB)

 About this article